 Specialty classes at Boston Renaissance are incorporated into the school day for all students.
 They include:

 Every day, Boston Renaissance has 2 music rooms, 2 art rooms, 2 dance studios and more are filled with scholars learning from highly skilled teachers who are also accomplished artists in their own right.
 Students frequently demonstrate their talents performing in professional settings such as concerts, plays, recitals and musicals throughout the year.

-Boston Renaissance students receive Digital Media instruction including Photography, Videography and Graphic Design creating their own images, movies and animated videos.
+Boston Renaissance students also receive instruction in Digital Media including Photography, Videography and Graphic Design by creating their own images, movies and animated videos.

 All students at Renaissance participate in Technology classes to learn essential computer literacy with education including learning typing, common programs and internet resources.
 They also explore a wide range of educational technologies often including more advanced programs often not available at the elementary school level.

 As part of the Boston Renaissance Global Education Initiative, Renaissance students learn Mandarin Chinese as a second language, beginning in Kindergarten and can continue all the way through 6th grade.
 BRCPS employs 5 full- and part-time Mandarin instructors, who work with the students on acquisition, articulation, and comprehension through structured instructional practice, curriculum, and assessment.
 This innovative program has received acclaim and attention nationally and internationally.